 As the name implies, tempo training involves sustained training.
 Although not strictly a threshold training session – the intensity is slightly below threshold intensity – these still fulfil a similar training purpose.

 So, what is tempo training?
-Simply put, tempo training involves prolonged exercise at moderately hard intensities.
+Put simply, tempo training involves prolonged exercise at moderately hard intensities.
 In terms of intensity, training is classified as being tempo intensity when it falls into the range of:

 - 76-90% of FTP, or lactate threshold power – depending on whether you’re using FTP or lactate threshold.